ecoacoustics/website/content/resources/help-centre/software/github.md

 [GitHub](https://github.com/) is a website and service which lets people store their code in the cloud, with a generous free option that has all the features you will need to get started.
-In simple terms, you can think of it as being like a DropBox for developers.
+In simple terms, you can think of it as being like a DropBox for anyone who writes code.
 But more than being just a place to store code, the value of GitHub lies in its version control capabilities, and open source collaborative community.
+Particularly in the scientific context, the version control capabilities of GitHub allows for reproducibility, and sovereignty of IP (you can see the history of an idea develop).
+It is also possible to generate Digital Object Identifiers (DOIs) for your repositories, thanks to the integration with [Zenodo](https://zenodo.org/), which makes it easier to reference your code repositories in the academic literature.

 ## When to use it